 Rachel Schofield, Certified Hand in Hand Instructor

-3 Created by Patty Wipfler, Founder and Program Director and Hand in Hand Parenting.
-For more information please read her Listening to Children Booklet set.
+3. Created by Patty Wipfler, Founder of Hand in Hand Parenting.
+For more information please read “Listen: Five Simple Tools to Meet Your Everyday Parenting Challenges” or the Listening to Children Booklet set.